gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

 Then, using the `weights.set_operations` module, we can express set-theoretic relationships between graphs.
-Here, we need to *remove* the links in our one kilometer graph that are *also* links in the 500m graph.
-To do this, we need `w_difference(d1k_w, d500_w)`, the difference between the one kilometer graph and the 500m graph:
+Here, we need to *remove* the links in our 1 kilometer graph that are *also* links in the 500 meters graph.
+To do this, we need `w_difference(d1k_w, d500_w)`, the difference between the one kilometer graph and the 500 meters graph:

 ```python
 d1k_exclusive = weights.set_operations.w_difference(